 Question: What are your salary expectations?

 Candidates who believe they are well paid in relation to market value are more likely to remain in employment.
 The job search process always gives candidates a good idea of what their skills are worth in the current marketplace.
-So if your job is paying less than a candidate’s skills are worth, it’s worth exploring why.
-It could be that they have a perfectly reasonable explanation for taking a salary reduction.
+So, if your job is paying less than a candidate’s skills are worth, it’s worth exploring why.
+It could be that they have a perfectly reasonable explanation for taking a salary reduction, such as their search for more flexibility than other better-paid jobs can offer them.

 Question: What are your future career aspirations?